ReflectionHLE/ReflectionHLE/README.md

 This requires either Catacomb 3-D v1.00 or Catacomb 3-D: The Descent v1.22.

-On Windows desktops, you should simply drop the file SDL2.dll, as well as refcat3d-100.exe or refcat3d-122.exe (depending on the version) along with the files coming with the corresponding release of the game for DOS.
+On Windows desktops, you should simply drop the files SDL2.dll and refcat3d.exe, along with the files coming with the corresponding release of the game for DOS.

 Check above for "game data" in order to find a way to obtain compatible data.